szTheory/mmExchangeRate/README.md

 ##### To check available currency list

-	$ mmExchangeRate.currencies
+	$ MmExchangeRate.currencies

 ##### To check today exchange rate

-	$ mmExchangeRate.today("usd") # default currency is usd if paramter is empty
+	$ MmExchangeRate.today("usd") # default currency is usd if paramter is empty

 ##### To calculate rate with today exchange rate

-	$ mmExchangeRate.calculate(100, "usd") # default currency is usd if paramter is empty
+	$ MmExchangeRate.calculate(100, "usd") # default currency is usd if paramter is empty

 ##### To check exchange rate history

-	$ mmExchangeRate.from("dd-mm-yyyy", "usd") # default currency is usd if paramter is empty
+	$ MmExchangeRate.from("dd-mm-yyyy", "usd") # default currency is usd if paramter is empty